 Torbay experiences relatively high levels of smoking during pregnancy.
-Smoking during pregnancy has been linked to increased risk of cot death, being born prematurely, having poorer lung function and having organs that are smaller than babies born to non-smoking mothers.
+Smoking pregnancy linked during has been to increased risk of cot death, being born prematurely, having poorer lung function and having organs that are smaller than babies born to non-smoking mothers.
 Children born to mothers that smoke are also more likely to smoke themselves in later years.

-There is a strong relationship between {South West} smoking in pregnancy and deprivation.
-Around a third of all pregnancies from {England} Torbay's most deprived 20% (quintile) smoke during pregnancy; this is significantly higher than other areas in Torbay.
+There is a strong relationship between South West smoking in pregnancy and deprivation.
+Around a third of all pregnancies from England Torbay's most deprived 20% (quintile) smoke during pregnancy; this is significantly higher than other areas in Torbay.